uxiew/epub2MD/README.md

-# ConvertToMarkdown
+# epubToMarkdown
-epub、mobi、azw3file is converted to markdown files
+epub is converted to markdown files